-Figure 42 - Iowna Neighbourhood Plan
+Figure 41: Iowna Neighbourhood Plan

-- 1) The future subdivision of the land shall be generally in accordance with the adopted into the DCP for the purposes of this Part.
-Adopted Neighbourhood Plan. - 2) Future residential development on the land shall be in accordance with DCP Chapter B1: Residential Development, and other relevant Chapters, except where variations or additional controls are identified below, which will prevail. - 3) A development application for subdivision shall demonstrate the manner in which it is compatible with the current and likely future orderly and economic development of adjoining lands including - i) Connectivity to pedestrian, cycling and public road networks.
-This includes provision of the north-south share way within the West Dapto Centres Master Plan packages are available on Council's website under Development Contributions Plan linking Marshall Mount Road to the proposed By-Pass Road, via local road east of the riparian corridor. - ii) Earthworks, retaining walls and future cut/fill requirements. - iii) Stormwater management including any necessary works on adjoining land. - iv) A construction management plan maintaining connections to all essential services and public road network during and post-construction. - v) Management of Asset Protection Zones and connectivity to public roads for bushfire emergency access and evacuation. - 4) Minimum setback of 2-metres from secondary road on a corner lot, except for garages, which require a 5.5m setback. - 5) Lots with more than one frontage:

-For lots with more than one road frontage, the primary frontage is that which is adjacent to the road with the widest reserve width.
+- 1 The future subdivision of the land shall be generally in accordance with the adopted into the DCP for the purposes of this Part.
+Adopted Neighbourhood Plan. - 2 Future residential development on the land shall be in accordance with Chapter B1, and other relevant Chapters, except where variations or additional controls are identified below, which will prevail. - 3 A development application for subdivision shall demonstrate the manner in which it is compatible with the current and likely future orderly and economic development of adjoining lands including - a Connectivity to pedestrian, cycling and public road networks.
+This includes provision of the northsouth share way within the West Dapto Centres Master Plan packages are available on Council's website under Development Contributions Plan linking Marshall Mount Road to the proposed By-Pass Road, via local road east of the riparian corridor. - b Earthworks, retaining walls and future cut/fill requirements. - c Stormwater management including any necessary works on adjoining land. - d A construction management plan maintaining connections to all essential services and public road network during and post-construction. - e Management of Asset Protection Zones and connectivity to public roads for bushfire emergency access and evacuation. - 4 Minimum setback of 2-metre from secondary road on a corner lot, except for garages, which require a 5.5m setback. - 5 Lots with more than one frontage: - For lots with more than one road frontage, the primary frontage is that which is adjacent to the road with the widest reserve width. - a All dwellings must face, address and activate the primary road frontage. - b Car ports, garages and on-site parking must not be located within the setback to the primary frontage and not be accessed from the primary frontage.